Aircraft Reactor Experiment: Development program

 The heat exchanger chamber took up significantly more space than the reactor and dump tank chambers.
 The ambitious goals and military importance of the ANP catalyzed a significant amount of research and development of complex systems in challenging high-temperature, high-radiation environments.

 Corrosion and hot sodium handing studies began in 1950.
 Investigations of the engineering and fabrication problems involved in handling molten fluoride salts began in 1951 and continued through 1954.
 Natural-convection corrosion test loops were operated to down-select suitable material and fuel combinations.
 Subsequent studies in forced-circulation test loops established means to minimize corrosion and mass transfer.
 Development of pumps, heat exchangers, valves, pressure instrumentation, and cold traps spanned from late 1951 to summer 1954.
 Much of the work was based on extensive experience at lower temperature from Argonne National Laboratory and the Knolls Atomic Power Laboratory.
 Techniques had to be developed concerning the construction, preheating, instrumentation, and insulation of reliable leak-tight high-temperature circuits made of Inconel.
 They found that all-welded construction was necessary.

 In all, equipment development in support of high-temperature leak-tight operation lasted about four years.
 The ARE Hazards Summary Report was issued on November 24, 1952.
 A low-temperature critical mockup of the reactor was assembled to verify the calculation models.
 The BeO moderator blocks were fitted with straight tubes filled with a powder mixture to simulate the fuel.
 Critical mass, regulating rod worth, safety rod worth, neutron flux distributions, and reactivity coefficients of a wide variety of materials were measured.

-Construction of the test facility building began on July 6, 1951.
+Construction of the test facility building began in July 1951.

 Operation and experiments

 The ARE was operated successfully.
 It became critical with a mass of 32.8 lbs uranium-235.
 It was very stable as a result of its strong negative fuel temperature coefficient (measured at -9.8e-5 dk/k/°F).

 The assembly was first sufficiently assembled on August 1, 1954, at which point a three-shift operation commenced for tests.
 Hot sodium metal was flowed through the system beginning on September 26 to test the process equipment and instrumentation.
 Problems with the sodium vent and sodium purification systems required lengthy repairs.
-After several sodium dumps and recharges, carrier salt was introduced to the system on October 25th.
-Fuel was first added to the reactor on October 30, 1954.
-Initial criticality was reached at 3:45 P.M. on November 3, after a painstaking and careful process of adding the enriched fuel.
+After several sodium dumps and recharges, carrier salt was introduced to the system on October 25.
+Fuel was first added to the reactor on October 30.
+Initial criticality was reached at 3:45 p.m. on November 3, after a painstaking and careful process of adding the enriched fuel.
 Much of the four days was spent removing plugs and repairing leaks in the enrichment line.
 A series of fuel samples were taken periodically.
 Most notably, they showed an increase in chromium content at a rate of 50 ppm/day, indicating rapid corrosion of the fuel pipes.

 A series of experiments were performed in the ARE supporting its mission.